ganeshpalli77/geeta/README.md

-  # LG - Geeta Olympiad - Quiz Branch
+  # Olympiad_GV_Fun

-  This is a code bundle for LG - Geeta Olympiad - Quiz Branch.
-The original project is available at https://www.figma.com/design/7zlP2aAvipnF9XbyPZYDbw/LG---Geeta-Olympiad---Quiz-Branch.
+  This is a code bundle for Olympiad_GV_Fun.
+The original project is available at https://www.figma.com/design/P8jtWwoaws0j9dINytCeLH/Olympiad_GV_Fun.

   ## Running the code